 Photography Credit: Renderings by Designstor

-The thirteenth level maintains a rich array of amenities.
-Activities such as entertaining, working out or simply unwinding from the stresses of the day are all meticulously considered and enhanced by the surrounding environment.
-The infinity pool is one of the longest in the city, and is set against the backdrop of a breathtaking view of the skyline.
-It compliments a serene, intimate light-filled space where fitness classes and fireside lounge gatherings can take place, and most importantly, indoors and outdoors seemingly become one.
+Atop the podium on the thirteenth level is a rich array of amenities for entertaining, working out, or simply unwinding from the stresses of the day.
+The infinity pool is one of the longest in the city, set against the backdrop of a breathtaking view of the Toronto skyline.
+It compliments a serene, intimate light-filled space where fitness classes and fireside lounge gatherings can take place and – most importantly – indoors and outdoors seemingly become one.